IBM-Bluemix-Docs/hypersecure-dbaas/webui-db.md

 ##Before you begin

-In the IBM HyperSecure DBaaS dashboard, select the Databases tab.
+In the HyperSecure DBaaS dashboard, select the Databases tab.

 ##Creating a database